What Is a Seed? Simple Science for Preschoolers

 - 4 min read

 Kids are curious by nature.
-They love to ask questions- some genuine and many times that which make no sense.
-Nevertheless, as parents and teachers we must hear them and answer their questions, no matter how trivial they may be.
+They love to ask questions—some genuine and many that seem nonsensical.
+Nevertheless, as parents and teachers, we must listen and answer their questions, no matter how trivial they may seem.

 What Is a Seed?
 (Basic Science for Preschoolers)

 A seed can be described as a small casing that holds a baby plant.
-It stays “asleep” until it finds the right conditions, that is, water, air, and warmth.
-It begins to grow into a new plant when these conditions are met.
+It stays “asleep” until it finds the right conditions: water, air, and warmth.
+When these conditions are met, it begins to grow into a new plant.

 Parts of a Seed

-A seed has three distinct parts and explaining them to the kids help them to understand the growth cycle of a plant better while keeping their curiosity alive:
+A seed has three distinct parts, and explaining them to the kids helps them understand the growth cycle of a plant better while keeping their curiosity alive:

-Seed coat – The seed coat is like a protective coating that keeps the seed safe.
+Seed coat: The seed coat is like a protective layer that keeps the seed safe.

-Cotyledon or seed leaf – It is that part of the seed that supplies energy and nutrition to the growing plant.
+Cotyledon or seed leaf: This part of the seed supplies energy and nutrition to the growing plant.

-Explaining these parts to the little ones give them a clearer picture of what’s happening inside the seed as it starts to grow.
+Explaining these parts to the little ones gives them a clearer picture of what’s happening inside the seed as it starts to grow.
 It also makes the sprouting demo more meaningful.
-They can connect the changes they see in the seed, with what they have been taught.
-When kids know different parts of a seed, every new root or leaf that grows makes them feel more excited and they can remember the actual science behind the germination process for a long time.
+They can connect the changes they see in the seed with what they have been taught.
+When kids know the different parts of a seed, every new root or leaf that grows excites them.
+They can remember the actual science behind the germination process for a long time.

 How Seeds Germinate

-The three most basic things essential for a seed to germinate are: water, air, and a little warmth.
-When these are right, the seed coat softens, the root begins to push out, and then the shoot starts growing upward.
-Tiny leaves appear and the baby plant starts growing above the soil.
+The three most basic things essential for a seed to germinate are water, air, and a little warmth.
+When these conditions are right, the seed coat softens, the root begins to push out, and then the shoot starts growing upward.
+Tiny leaves appear, and the baby plant starts growing above the soil.
 Observing germination helps children understand the growth cycle of a plant.

 Materials: